What's happened

 How we got here

 Following Iraq's November parliamentary elections, no clear majority emerged, leading to prolonged negotiations.
-The country's political system allocates key roles by ethnicity and sect, with the speaker traditionally Sunni.
-The election of Al-Halbousi marks a step in forming a new government, amid regional tensions involving the US and Iran.
+The country’s political system allocates key positions by sectarian and ethnic lines, with the Kurdish president, Shia prime minister, and Sunni speaker.
+The election of the new parliament and the selection of a president and prime minister are delayed by internal divisions, regional influences, and the presence of Iran-backed armed groups.
+The election of Haibet Al-Halbousi as speaker reflects ongoing factional negotiations amid broader regional tensions involving the US and Iran.

 Go deeper